LacledesLAN/gamesvr-dods/README.md

-# Day of Defeat Source Server in Docker
+# Day of Defeat Source Dedicated Server in Docker

 ## Linux